-Seagate Black Armor systems are typically configured as a RAID 0, RAID 1, RAID 5 or JBOD.
+Seagate NAS Data Recovery Service.
+We successfully recover data from all Seagate NAS Systems..
+Black Armor systems are typically configured as a RAID 0, RAID 1, RAID 5 or JBOD.
 Our technicians are experts in the field of multi disk configured systems and will quickly have your business up and running in the event of a system failure.
 Following an initial phone consultation and agreement to our quotation.
 Datlabs will collect your faulty system within hours from your premises and restoration and recovery work will follow until a successful conclusion or otherwise is reached.
 Normally same or next day contingent on circumstances.

 The following options are available for identifying drive failures.